 Reimbursement is the amount the insurance company will pay back after you file a claim.
-There are two reimbursement-related decisions you’ll have to make:
+Two reimbursement-related decisions are required:

-- First, you must decide the percentage.
-The higher the percentage, the more money you’ll get in return, but the higher your premium.
+- The percentage of bills you’ll be reimbursed.
+The higher the percentage you choose, the more money you’ll get returned from each bill, but the higher your premium.
 Most companies offer various reimbursement options ranging from 50% to 90%, with a few offering 100% reimbursement.

-- Second, you’ll select a reimbursement limit.
-This is the maximum amount the insurance company will pay annually.
-The limit can be as low as $2,000 or unlimited — that is, without payout caps.
-The lower the limit, the less expensive the premium.
+- The maximum you’ll be reimbursed.
+This is the largest amount the insurance company will reimburse to you, usually on an annual basis.
+The limit can be as low as $2,000 or as high as unlimited — that is, without any cap at all.
+The lower the limit, the less expensive the premium, as a rule.

 6. Enroll with the provider of your choice

-The last step is to sign up.
+The last step is to sign up for coverage.
 Fortunately, most insurers allow customers to complete the entire enrollment process online.
-If you’ve already requested a quote, there’s a good chance that your application is still stored on the company’s website, and all you need to do is decide on payment frequency and submit payment information.
+If you’ve already requested a quote, there’s a good chance your application is still stored on the company’s website.
+If so, all you need to do is to decide on your payment frequency and submit payment information.

 As with other forms of insurance, you’ll likely be able to choose whether to pay your pet’s premium monthly or pay 12 months upfront at a slightly discounted rate.

 What you should know before buying pet insurance

 The section below summarizes what you need to know before purchasing a pet insurance policy, from its cost and coverage to the policy's terms and more.